Wedding Photographer Caerphilly – Guy Milnes Photography

 A: After editing your images, I will start on your photo book.
 The book is 100 pages and will contain an unlimited amount of images arranged in a way that I think suits.
 Sometimes this may run over 100 pages but further pages may be bought or we can pare it back down to the 100.

 When I have finished, I will email you a preview for you to go through.
 If there are changes, you can email me back with clear instructions as to what to change.
 Once you have cleared the book for printing, I will upload it to Loxley Colour for processing.
 Following this, it should take less than a week to arrive.
 I will have Loxley dispatch the book(s) directly to you to save time.

 A: OK, so for the geeky part (well, it had to happen!):

-I use some of the best photographic equipment on the market today.
+I use some of the best photographic equipment on the market today: very important for a wedding photographer Caerphilly!
 My main camera is a Nikon top model, the D4 which I chose mainly for its ability to focus fast and capture photographs in low light situations without need for a flash or other lighting.
 This is great for photographers covering wedding receptions and other evening events.

 I also use four lenses:

 My newest lens is a 35mm f/1.4 prime for sharp wide shots in low light.
 My zoom is the Nikon 70-200mm f/2.8 with vibration reduction II technology.
 This again helps reportage photographers work in low light conditions.
 Then there’s my wide-angle 16-35mm to capture the true atmosphere of your day.
 Finally is my Nikon 50mm f/1.4 prime lens – a must for any wedding photographer Caerphilly as it gives great bokeh (professional term for a blurry background) and a narrow depth of field.

 And for Local Caerphilly People: Caerphilly - a Huge Influence on my Photography Brand